luontola/clojure-native-image-agent/README.md

         -agentlib:native-image-agent=config-merge-dir=/tmp/native-image,config-write-period-secs=5 \
         -jar your-clojure-app.jar

-This will write in the `output-dir` a list of classes that were loaded during the initialization of `initialize-class`.
+This will generate a `native-image.properties` configuration file in the `output-dir` directory, based on the classes that were loaded during the initialization of `initialize-class`.

+The configuration is simplified for Clojure namespaces, so that only the top level package is listed.
+Most JDK classes are excluded from the configuration, because GraalVM Native Image already handles those.
+The unredacted list of classes is written to `initialized-classes.txt` for debugging purposes.

 ## Future plans

-* Generate `native-image.properties`
-* Shorten the `--initialize-at-build-time` parameter list (for only Clojure namespaces) by listing the top-level packages instead of individual classes
+Currently, the agent initializes all classes that were loaded during initialization.
+But the Clojure compiler also loads some classes (Java libraries) without initializing them.
+Excluding those classes from `--initialize-at-build-time` would reduce the risk of encountering incompatible classes.

 ## Developing